Focus Skill Level 3:

 The “notice and shift” footwork to bring attention back is the basic mindfulness training to rewire our brain to boost up self-control.
 This rewiring comes with morphological changes to our brain similar to what weight training does to our muscles.

 Don't try to push the thought out of your mind.
 Just watch it pop in and let it roll right out again.

 2) Recreate physiological relaxation

 Calm Breathing Technique, sets up a specific inhalation exhalation ratio, that especially when coupled with the calm breathing beats, is known to calm our nervous system.

-You would find Deep Relaxation Biofeedback much harder than Focus Biofeedback, and in fact it is.
-But that holds the key to having nearly unlimited willpower.
+You would find Level 3 Biofeedback Training much harder than Level 1 and Level 2 Biofeedback Trainings, and in fact it is.
+But that holds the key to having nearly unlimited self-control.